LittleHeronCodes/Lazy2/README.md

 - [] Style fix : banish `df` from variables
 - [] Package startup message
 - [] `hypergeoTestset` : multiprocessing into option
+- [] GSEA plot function using fgsea. function modified from plotEnrichment

 ## To Do -- future ideas